mpi4py/mpi4py/docs/source/usrman/install.rst

 the distribution is ready for building.

-- If you use a MPI implementation providing a :program:`mpicc` compiler wrapper (e.g., MPICH 1/2, Open MPI, LAM), it will be used for compilation and linking.
+- If you use a MPI implementation providing a :program:`mpicc` compiler wrapper (e.g., MPICH, Open MPI, LAM), it will be used for compilation and linking.
 This is the preferred and easiest way of building *MPI for Python*.